expbor/space.expbor.webscraping/README.md

 the next Button is used until the end is reached.
 ![grafik](https://github.com/user-attachments/assets/f46e5da6-3717-47ed-a914-e9829a627336)

-Results are written to ./Data.json
+Results are written to Docker Volume

 ## Configuration